tellary/pcr-sniper/README.md

   }
 ```

 Predicate function takes an `Appointment` and must return `True` if the appointment matches your criteria.
 You may write a custom `predicate` function in Haskell.
-The following example accepts an appointments if the provider's location doesn't have "San Jose" infix and the time of an appointment is after 10 am:
+The following example accepts an appointment if the provider's location doesn't have "San Jose" infix and the time of an appointment is after 10 am:

 ```haskell
 params